The first line of treatment for endocarditis is antibiotics. Sometimes, if your heart valve is damaged by your infection, surgery is necessary.

 If you have endocarditis, you may need high doses of intravenous (IV) antibiotics in the hospital.
 Blood tests may help identify the type of microorganism that's infecting your heart.
 This information will help your doctor choose the best antibiotic or combination of antibiotics to fight the infection.

-You will usually need to take antibiotics for four to six weeks or longer to clear up the infection.
+You will usually need to take antibiotics for two to six weeks or longer to clear up the infection.
 Once your fever and the worst of your signs and symptoms have passed, you may be able to leave the hospital and continue IV antibiotic therapy with visits to your doctor's office or at home with home-based care.
 You'll need to see your doctor regularly to make sure your treatment is working.

 Report to your doctor any signs or symptoms that your infection is getting worse, such as: